 This kit would make a wonderful house-warming gift (for people like me who enjoy practical and useful gifts).

-The items in my cleaning kit are good quality but still frugal, use gentle cleaning ingredients you can find at the supermarket (eco-friendly, non-toxic—of course!), and make it (almost) enjoyable to maintain a (fairly) clean home.
+The items in my cleaning kit are good quality but still frugal, use gentle cleaning ingredients you can find at the supermarket (eco-friendly, non-toxic—of course!), and make it (almost) enjoyable to maintain a clean home.

-I’ve provided the recipes for my favourite cleansers (glass, tile, disinfectant, and general purpose) and links to all of the products I like.
+I’ve provided the recipes for my favorite cleansers (glass, tile, disinfectant, and general purpose) and links to all of the products I like.
 I strongly suggest you invest in longer-lasting equipment (it doesn’t cost much more) because that difference in quality really speeds up a lot of cleaning chores.

 By having all these little tools at your fingertips, you can deal with any problem areas you encounter right away.